NicMortelliti/Bored/README.md

 - Large text string that prominently displays the currently suggested activity.
 - If a link is provided by the API, the currently suggested activity will be presented as a hyperlink.
 - Activity history list (up to 5 recently displayed activities).
+- Clear button will remove all activity items shown in the history list.
 - Alert message when current search criteria returns no activities from the API.

 ## Installation